This sun-dried tomato pesto is simply divine and so easy to make with simple ingredients. Fantastic on bread or pizza or tossed up with pasta.

 How To Make Sun-Dried Tomato Pesto

 You will find full instructions and measurements in the recipe card at the bottom of the post.
 This is a summary of the process to go along with the process photos.

 - First you just want to lightly roast your pine nuts for 5 minutes in a frying pan, just until they’re lightly browned.

 - Then add them to a food processor along with some sundried tomatoes, olive oil, crushed garlic, lemon juice, nutritional yeast, fresh basil leaves, salt and pepper and process until smooth.

 - And voilà your pesto is ready!

-Roasting the pine nuts first in this recipe really adds a wonderful depth of flavor to your pesto.
-However, I have made pesto before without this step, so if you’re in a big hurry you can omit it.
-It is highly recommended though and only takes a few minutes extra.
+Pine nuts.
+Roasting the pine nuts first in this recipe really adds a wonderful depth of flavor to this pesto so it’s highly recommended.

 It is divine tossed up with pasta, and any type of pasta goes wonderfully well with this pesto!

 It is also divine spread onto toasted ciabatta or any toasted bread, or use it as a dip or spread it onto your pizza.